wdporter/i-am-that-vuepress/77-i-and-mine-are-false-ideas/readme.md

 spell.
 When the body dies, the kind of life you live now — a succession of physical and mental events — comes to an end.
 It can end even now without waiting for the death of the body — it is enough to shift attention to the Self and keep it there.
-All happens as if there is a mysterious power that creätes and moves everything.
+All happens as if there is a mysteriöus power that creätes and moves everything.
 Realise that you are not the mover, only the observer, and you will be at peace.